BrentSeidel/BBS-BBB-Ada/README.md

 interface with the exception that the object oriented interface will allow for mutliple devices of the same kind on an I2C bus.

+**Note** after a bug fix, the I2C interface works on a Raspberry PI 3.
+It should work on other models as well.
+Just pass "/dev/null" as the pin control files.
+At some point, this may get cleaned up.
+The Linux version used is: Linux raspberrypi 4.4.13-v7+ #894 SMP Mon Jun 13 13:13:27 BST 2016 armv7l GNU/Linux

 ## i2c subpackages
 Subpackages have been created for the following devices to provide a higher level interface.